 - Some require additional charges and it’s not free.

 Which cloud storage providers provide zero-knowledge encryption?

 Now that the information about zero-knowledge encryption is out of the way, let’s get to the important stuff!

-As you probably know by now, most of the cloud storage providers do not offer zero knowledge encryption technology as part of their free or standard plan.
+As you probably know by now, most cloud storage providers do not offer zero-knowledge encryption technology as part of their free or standard plan.